CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Performance claims are manufacturer-only — only 3 Amazon reviews exist from 2013–2014.
+Performance claims are manufacturer-only, and the community track record is still thin, so treat the verdict as provisional.
 The DANGER signal word comes from an aspiration hazard if swallowed, not inhalation chemistry.
 Aerosol mist in enclosed spaces is the primary inhalation risk.

 Marketing copy from WD-40, via Amazon.
 Not editorial.